 Agency Policy DO 802, 8.0, DO 802, ,8.0 section 8.1.1.09, 8.1.3, 8.1.5, 8.2.1, 8.3.1, 8.3.3, and 8.4, address this provision.
 In the past 12 months, there were zero grievances filed concerning sexual abuse or harassment.
-If any were received, the grievance would be completed within 90 days and the inmate would be notified of the decision.
+All grievances were completed within 90 days and the inmates were notified of the decision.
 DOC policy allows third party assistance to inmates in the grievance process.
 If the inmate declines assistance of a third party, that decision to decline assistance would be documented.
 No assistance has been requested.

 Emergency grievances are permitted in reporting a grievance concerning sexual abuse/harassment.
 If received, the grievance is immediately addressed.
 Agency policy requires that a response to an emergency grievance must be completed within 48 hours and a final decision must be made within 5 calendar days.
 Policy does limit any sanctions to an inmate who filed the grievance in bad faith.